 Second to prunes, 1 cup of mulberry juice contains 2 mg of iron.
-Compared to other fruits, mulberries are also significantly lower in calories and carbohydrates as they are 88% water; this makes them a great choice if weight loss is also a consideration.
-Additionally, mulberries are rich in a variety of micronutrients including vitamin C, vitamin K, potassium, and vitamin E. Their high vitamin C content offers an added bonus as vitamin C plays a critical role in iron absorption and cellular iron uptake.
+Compared to other fruits, mulberries have significantly lower calories and carbohydrates since they are 88% water.
+This makes them a great choice if weight loss is also a consideration.
+Mulberries are rich in various micronutrients, including vitamin C, vitamin K, Potassium, and vitamin E. Their high vitamin C content is a bonus as vitamin C plays a critical role in iron absorption and cellular iron uptake.

 Passion Fruit Juice

-Passion fruit juice is not only delicious but an incredibly healthy iron rich juice.
+Passion fruit juice is not only delicious but an incredibly healthy iron-rich juice.
 In fact, it has recently been gaining popularity as a result of its high antioxidant content.
-Aside from its iron content, which comes in at 0.89 mg per 1 cup, it is rich in vitamins A and C, potassium, and magnesium.
-As a result, passion fruit juice can help prevent anemia resulting from low iron and keep blood cells healthy.
+It has a high iron content at 0.89 mg per 1 cup.
+Like the other juices, it is also rich in vitamins A and C, potassium, and magnesium.
+Because of this, passion fruit juice can help prevent anemia resulting from low iron and keep blood cells healthy.

-Pineapple juice offers a variety of health benefits, including improved digestion, enhanced heart health, and reduced inflammation.
-Additionally, it offers a rich source of iron, containing 0.8 mg in 1 cup of juice.
-Similarly, to the other juices mentioned, its high vitamin C content helps with the absorption of iron.
-Pineapple juice is also rich in a variety of other nutrients including manganese, copper, and vitamin B6.
+Pineapple juice offers various health benefits, including improved digestion, enhanced heart health, and reduced inflammation.
+Additionally, it provides a rich source of iron, containing 0.8 mg in 1 cup of juice.
+Similar to the other juices mentioned, its high vitamin C content helps with the absorption of iron.
+Pineapple juice is also rich in a variety of other nutrients, including manganese, copper, and vitamin B6.

-Provides 0.6 mg of iron per one cup.
-Additionally, it contains a variety of other micronutrients including antioxidants.
-In fact, it has been suggested that grape juice may offer similar nutritional and health benefits as those provided by wine.
+Grape juice provides 0.6 mg of iron per one cup.
+Additionally, it contains a variety of other micronutrients, including antioxidants.
+It has been suggested that grape juice may offer similar nutritional and health benefits as wine.

 What is Iron & Why Is It So Important?

-Iron is a vital nutrient as it helps with the transportation of oxygen throughout our bodies, a function without which our bodies couldn't function effectively.
+Iron is a vital nutrient as it helps with the transportation of oxygen throughout our bodies.
+Without this function, our bodies would not be able to function effectively.
 Additionally, iron helps keep our cells, hair, skin, and nails healthy.
-An inadequate level of iron may surface as anemia, fatigue, shortness of breath, dizziness, difficulty concentrating, pale skin, and brittle nails, among other symptoms.
+A low level of iron may lead to anemia, fatigue, shortness of breath, dizziness, difficulty concentrating, pale skin, and brittle nails, among other symptoms.

 Iron needs will vary based on age and gender, with infants and toddlers often requiring higher amounts than adults due to their rapid growth.
-Women aged 19-50 have higher needs than men as a result of blood loss from menstruation; this is why they are more likely to have an iron deficiency as they need 18 mg of iron daily, while men and post-menopausal women need only 8 mg per day.
+Women aged 19-50 have higher needs than men due to blood loss from menstruation.
+This is why they are more likely to have an iron deficiency, as they need 18 mg of iron daily.
+In comparison, men and post-menopausal women need only 8 mg per day.